Letters of Recommendation

 • Relationship: Instructor (Unless we worked together outside of a course.)

 • You must waive your right to view the letter.
-This doesn’t mean I’m going to write anything bad, I’m simply following the lead of other faculty in the department.
+This doesn’t necessarily mean I’m going to write anything bad, I’m simply following the lead of other faculty.
+This seems to be the norm.

 • Be aware that you do not need to complete your application to list me as a reference.
 With that in mind, please add me ASAP so I can complete them whenever I have time.